Step 8 - Using PGD CLI v5.6

 Run PGD CLI

 With the configuration file in place, and logged in as the enterprisedb system user, you can run pgd-cli.
-For example, you can use the node list command to list the nodes in your cluster and their status:
+For example, you can use the show-nodes command to list the nodes in your cluster and their status:

 Output